memgraph/gqlalchemy/docs/reference/gqlalchemy/transformations/translators/translator.md

 def get_instance()
 ```

-Abstract method which doesn't know how to create the concrete instance so it needs to be overridden.
+Abstract method which doesn&#x27;t know how to create the concrete instance so it needs to be overridden.

 **Raises**: